education.vic.gov.au

 Step 3 – Practical arrangements

-If, after considering all relevant factors in Step 2, a principal decides to permit NDIS funded therapy to take place on school grounds, then schools must take the following 3 actions.
+If, after considering all relevant factors in Step 2, a principal decides to permit NDIS funded therapy to take place on school grounds, schools must take the following 3 actions.

 This meeting will confirm the particular operational arrangements for the therapy including: